 Four types of metal coupons from L-Basin were examined for biofilm development and MIC.
+Coupons were only used in Phase I testing.
 Two of the coupons consisted of chromium-nickel stainless steels (SS 304L and SS 308) while two were aluminum-based alloys (AL 1100 and 6061).
-The composition of these coupons is identical to the cladding surface of most but not all of the types of fuels and fuel storage materials contained in the SRS storage facilities.
+The composition of these coupons is identical to the cladding surface of most, but not all, of the types of fuels and fuel storage materials contained in the SRS storage facilities.
 The coupons were approximately 1.27 mm in diameter by 1.27 cm long and produced by centerless grinding (Metal Samples Co., Munford, AL).